benhurk/Steam-Pick/README.md

     | `country_code` | `string` | e.g. 'US', 'FR', 'DE', 'BR'.
 Which country to pull data from. **Required**|

     > [!NOTE]
-    > When testing `country_code` the data looked the same no matter what code i passed, so i'm not sure what it does, but **if you don't include it, no data will be returned**.
+    > When testing `country_code` the data looked the same every time, so i'm not sure what it does, but **if you don't include it, no data will be returned**.
 My guess is that it just won't return data from apps banned or not released in X country.